xpring-eng/xpring4j/README.md

 </repository>
 ```

-### Server Side Component
+### Server-Side Component

-The server side component sends client-side requests to an XRP Node.
+The server-side component sends client-side requests to an XRP Node.

-To get developers started right away, Xpring currently provides the server side component as a hosted service, which proxies requests from client side libraries to a a hosted XRP Node.
+To get developers started right away, Xpring provides the server-side component as a hosted service, which proxies requests from client-side libraries to a hosted XRP Node.
 Developers can reach the endpoint at:

 ```
 grpc.xpring.tech:80
 ```